Montenegro–United States relations: Post-referendum relations

-The United States recognized Montenegro on June 12, 2006 and formally established diplomatic relations on August 15.
+The United States recognized Montenegro on June 12, 2006, and formally established diplomatic relations on August 15.
 The U.S. maintains an embassy in Podgorica.
 A variety of U.S. assistance programs are currently in place in Montenegro to help improve the economic climate and strengthen democracy.
 These programs include initiatives to prepare the country for World Trade Organization accession and to promote local economic growth and business development.

+Montenegro maintains an embassy to the United States in Washington, D.C. and a consulate general in New York City.

 Military relations

-The United States has an active policy regarding military cooperation with Montenegro's military forces, mainly to improve Montenegrin standards necessary for eventual membership in NATO.
+The United States has had an active policy regarding military cooperation with Montenegro's military forces, mainly to improve Montenegrin standards necessary for eventual membership in NATO (which eventuated in 2017).
 Public opinion in Montenegro regarding NATO membership has been cited to be very negative, largely due to the bombing of FR Yugoslavia.
 In August 2006, Defense Secretary Donald Rumsfeld paid an official visit to Montenegro, seeking support for the War on Terror and overall American geopolitical goals in Europe.
 Following the Secretary's meeting with Montenegrin Prime Minister Milo Đukanović, it was announced that Montenegro had agreed in principle to aid the US efforts in Iraq and Afghanistan, although no specific pledges of aid were made.